 The project is partially funded by residential development fees.
 Project partners are currently seeking additional funding through grants and sponsor support.

-- A public open house/informational presentation was held at Red Rocks Community College Arvada Campus on May 18.
+- May 18, 2017: A Public Open House/informational presentation held at Red Rocks Community College Arvada Campus.

-- Focus Groups were held June 20 at Arvada City Hall.
+- June 20, 2017: Focus Groups held at Arvada City Hall.
 Representation consisted of health practitioners, program providers, health & wellness advisers, technical oversight including equitable access, and representation from the community at large (either individuals or groups).

 Sarah Washburn, Senior Landscape Architect, City of Arvada Park & Urban Design Division: 720-898-7391